 The ability to write a persuasive proposal is beneficial in many situations.
 For example, justifying a budget increase, winning a competitive bid, or convincing your manager or client of the merits of a new project.

 Proposal writing requires a different set of skills, though, from those needed for report writing.
 You must demonstrate that you're providing what your readers need, clearly enumerate the benefits of your proposal, and convince your readers of your ability to deliver these benefits at a reasonable cost.
 This course will provide you with the skills to do just that.

 During the course, you'll work on a real-world proposal to take back to your workplace.

 Table of contents

-Here is a table of contents and a detailed list of outcomes for the course (PDF, 423 KB).
+Here is a table of contents and sample pages and a detailed list of outcomes for the course (PDF, 480 KB).

 The course meets the following business needs:

 - Proposals are expected to conform to certain structural conventions.
 If they don't, they may be rejected by your readers or viewed as amateurish.
 Conversely, proposals that conform to people's expectations are more likely to be described as 'professional' and will be taken more seriously.